-The influence of the stratosphere on the tropical troposphere was independently reviewed recently by Haynes et al. (2021) 680 and, hence, only a selection of the more significant dynamical developments are covered here.
+The influence of the stratosphere on the tropical troposphere was independently reviewed recently by Haynes et al. (2021) and, hence, only a selection of the more significant dynamical developments are covered here.
 First indications of a possible coupling between the stratosphere and tropical troposphere came when Gray (1984) noted a correlation between the frequency of Atlantic hurricanes and the phase of the QBO, though somewhat earlier Angell et al. (1969) had tentatively suggested that the QBO had a role in determining the frequency of Pacific typhoons.
-Later studies (Ho et al., 2009; Camargo and Sobel, 2010), however, questioned the robustness of such relationships and a convincing dynamical explanation is still wanting (Haynes et al.,
+Later studies (Ho et al., 2009; Camargo and Sobel, 2010), however, questioned the robustness of such relationships and a convincing dynamical explanation is still wanting (Haynes et al., 2021; Hitchman et al., 2021).

 Tropical dynamics differ from extratropical dynamics due to the smallness of the Coriolis parameter which implies that, unlike in the extratropics (Section 6.1), the vertical scales inferred from balance dynamics are generally too shallow to potentially explain a coupling between the stratosphere and troposphere.
-Instead, proposed mechanisms for a tropical pathway between the stratosphere and troposphere are commonly based on the paradigm that variability at the tropopause and in the alternating eastward and westward wind regimes begin to weaken significantly (Figure 11) and do not penetrate into the troposphere.
-Driven by the induced secondary circulation, the concomitant temperature OBO (Section 3.1) extends slightly lower with an identifiable signal observed up to $\sim 15^{\circ}$ either side the Equator near the tropppause, albeit small ( $\sim 0.5$ K) compared to the dominant annual cycle (Section 3).
+Instead, proposed mechanisms for a tropical pathway between the stratosphere and troposphere are commonly based on the paradigm that variability at the tropopause and in the lower stratosphere modulates behavior throughout the depth of the tropical troposphere (Haynes et al., 2021).
+While the variability in the tropical stratosphere is dominated by the QBO (Section 3), 3 km, or so, above the tropopause the descending alternating eastward and westward wind regimes begin to weaken significantly (Figure 11) and do not penetrate into the troposphere.
+Driven by the induced secondary circulation, the concomitant temperature QBO (Section 3.1) extends slightly lower with an identifiable signal observed up to $\sim$ 15° either side the Equator near the tropopause, albeit small ( $\sim$ 0.5K) compared to the dominant annual cycle (Section 3).
 The resultant temperature and circulation anomalies at the tropopause and in the lower stratosphere exert a downward influence on tropical convection which in turn plays a major role in coupling the QBO to the tropical troposphere (Haynes et al., 2021).
-Spatial variations in convection partially explain why the QBO signal in the troposphere is no longer predominately zonally symmetric as it was in the stratosphere but, so far, none of the physical mechanisms proposed can account for all aspects of the large geographical variations in the OBO's downward influence on the tropical troposphere (Haynes et al., 2021).
+Spatial variations in convection partially explain why the QBO signal in the troposphere is no longer predominately zonally symmetric as it was in the stratosphere but, so far, none of the physical mechanisms proposed can account for all aspects of the large geographical variations in the QBO's downward influence on the tropical troposphere (Haynes et al., 2021).